raadned/vertx-kafka-integration/README.md

    Kafka producer.
  - Consumers are listening to the Kafka topic and processing the messages.
 The Kafka consumers are based on Vert.X worker verticles.
- - Project configuration is passed in as json
+ - Project configuration is passed in as JSON

 ## Dependencies